New Zealand Ministry of Foreign Affairs and Trade: Manatū Aorere.

 Highlights of the free trade agreement include:

-• Tariffs are eliminated for over 98% of New Zealand goods exports to China.
-In 2021, all exports other than dairy (some products remain subject to tariffs and safeguards that will be phased out by 2024), and a small number of products that were excluded from the FTA are eligible for tariff-free access into China.
+• Tariffs were eliminated for over 98% of New Zealand goods exports to China.
+By 2021, all exports other than dairy (some products remain subject to tariffs and safeguards that were phased out by 2024), and a small number of products that were excluded from the FTA were eligible for tariff-free access into China.

 • Better access to high quality Chinese goods for New Zealand businesses and consumers.
-In 2021, all imports from China are eligible for tariff-free access.
+By 2021, all imports from China were eligible for tariff-free access.

 • Improved access to Chinese markets for New Zealand service providers, including future-proofing rules that ensure service exporters in some sectors benefit from any improved access that China grants to other FTA partners.